Andřej Studenič

-Andřej Studenič (born 18 June 1977 in Bratislava) is a racing driver.
+Andřej Studenič (born 18 June 1977, in Bratislava) is a Slovak racing driver.

+Career

 Studenič started his hillclimb career in 1993, competing at a professional level until 1998 when he made the move to full-time circuit racing.
 He joined the Central European Touring Car Championship in 1997 with the Audi team, moving to Super Tourenwagen Cup in 1999.

-After a quiet 2000, he returned to drive part of the German V8Star Series season in 2001, competing sparsely in 2002 with one FIA GT Championship race in N-GT class for Machanek Porsche.
+After a quiet 2000, Studenič returned to drive part of the German V8Star Series season in 2001, competing sparsely in 2002 with one FIA GT Championship race in N-GT class for Machanek Porsche.
+He won the 2001 ME FIA Trophy series race held in Hungary.
 He joined the Porsche Supercup for 2003 and 2004, and in 2005, he competed in GT2 of the FIA GT Championship again, with Rudolf Machánek.
+In 2004, Studenič won the European champion in the FIA-CEZ Trophy series.